kylewickens/PyXex/README.md

 # PyXex
-A module that allows interatction with the xbox 360 executable format (xex)
+A module that allows interatction with the xbox 360 executable format (xex2).

 **Sample Uses**